 Interactive CAFO Map

-We encourage you to explore the map to learn the landscape of factory livestock farms in Missouri and Illinois.
+We encourage you to explore the map to learn the landscape of factory livestock farms in Missouri.
 The map’s icons are coded according to species and operation size.
 Additional information about and an image of each facility is available in the pop up boxes after clicking on the icon.
 Additional information about data sources and methods for the map’s development are available below it.

 How to use the map: